NCD Synergies is building a community focused on addressing the endemic noncommunicable diseases and injuries of extreme poverty.

 A vision of health equity

-NCD Synergies works from three pillars to strengthen connections between national planners and regional partners and support policies that focus on the poorest and hardest to reach populations, employ better tools to more effectively and equitably respond to local burden of disease, and emphasize the importance of comprehensive NCD and injury care at the community level.
+NCD Synergies works from three pillars to strengthen connections between national policymakers, local implementers, and regional partners.
+We do so through supporting policies that focus on the poorest and hardest to reach populations, employing better tools to more effectively and equitably respond to local burden of disease, and emphasizing the importance of comprehensive NCD and injury care across all levels of the health system.

-- Supporting a research and advocacy agenda around the NCDs and injuries of extreme poverty.
+- Promoting a research, policy, and advocacy agenda around the NCDs and injuries of extreme poverty.

-- Placing seconded staff within ministries of health to support creative design of policies and clinical services.
+- Supporting ministries of health to prioritize equitable design of policies and clinical services.